 Most airlines will allow you to transport cremated remains, either as air cargo, or as carry-on or checked luggage (traveling with you).
 Whether shipping as air cargo or as carry-on/checked luggage, consider all of the following steps:

 - Check with the airline to determine their exact policies on either shipping or handling as luggage.
-You can find this information by searching the airline website for "cremated remains".
-To see two policies, click Southwest or American.
-NOTE: some airlines will not accept cremated remains in checked luggage, while others may only accept it as checked luggage; some airlines require seven days notice before shipping if handled as air cargo, and in all cases the contents should be identified as cremated human remains.
+Some airlines will not accept cremated remains in checked luggage while others may only accept it as checked luggage.
+Some airlines require seven days notice before shipping if handled as air cargo.
+In all cases the contents should be identified as cremated human remains.

 - Review the Transportation Security Administration requirements -- click here (and use their Can I Bring app to search cremated human remains)-- which require that the container must be scannable (a container returning an opaque image will not be permitted through security ... either for checked luggage or for carry-on luggage).